Ambulance (2022 film): Plot

-Former Marine and Afghanistan veteran Will Sharp is desperately in need of $231,000 for his wife Amy's experimental cancer surgery.
-He reaches out to Danny, his adoptive brother and a life-long criminal, who talks him into taking part in a $32 million bank heist.
+Afghanistan Marine veteran Will Sharp, desperately needing money for his wife Amy's surgery, reaches out to Danny, his adoptive brother and a life-long criminal.
+He is talked into being the getaway driver for a $32 million bank heist.
 Though initially hesitant, Will agrees after Danny reaffirms that he is doing this for Amy.

-The plan nearly succeeds until Officer Zach Parker, who goes to the bank to ask out a bank teller, discovers the situation and is held hostage by Danny.
-A shootout occurs between one of the heist members and Zach's partner Officer Mark.
-The Special Investigation Section (SIS) of the LAPD arrives, killing or arresting the whole crew except Will and Danny, who retreat towards the garage.
-Zach attempts to escape and during a scuffle between him and Danny, he is accidentally shot by Will.
-Leaving Zach to die, the brothers attempt to exit through the back of the building but find it surrounded by police.
-They hijack a Falck ambulance with paramedic Cam Thompson on board, who is treating the injured Zach.
-After a chase that leads them into an alleyway, Cam makes a desperate attempt to escape using a fire extinguisher, but is quickly recaptured by Danny as Zach starts flatlining.
+The plan nearly succeeds until Officer Zach, who goes to the bank to ask out a bank teller, discovers the situation so is held hostage.
+A shootout then occurs between one of the heist members and Zach's partner Officer Mark.
+The Special Investigation Section (SIS) of the LAPD arrives, killing and arresting most of the crew except for Will and Danny, who retreat toward the garage.

+Zach attempts to escape and during a scuffle is accidentally shot by Will.
+Leaving him to die, the brothers attempt to exit through the back of the building but find it surrounded by police.
+They then hijack an ambulance with EMT Cam Thompson, who is treating the injured Zach, on board.
+After a chase that leads them into an alleyway, Cam makes a desperate attempt to escape using a fire extinguisher but is quickly recaptured by Danny.

 SIS Captain Monroe arrives on the scene and deploys helicopters to chase after the ambulance.
 Cam gets Danny to help her use a defibrillator and Will to transfer some of his blood to Zach, much to his confusion and frustration.
-Danny calls Papi, one of his adoptive father's criminal friends, for help losing the police in exchange for $8 million.
-When Cam stops Danny from shooting Mark, who has been chasing them, Danny threatens to throw her off the ambulance.
-The police are forced to retreat when it is discovered that Monroe's dog Nitro is inside Mark's police vehicle.
+Danny then calls Papi, one of his father's criminal friends, for help losing the police in exchange for $8 million.

+When Cam stops Danny from shooting Mark, who has been chasing them, he threatens to throw her off the ambulance.
+The police are forced to retreat when it is discovered that Monroe's dog is inside Mark's police vehicle.
 FBI Agent Anson Clark, a past friend of Danny's, is put on the case.

-As Zach begins to bleed out, Cam, with Will's assistance, begins to perform surgery on Zach, whose spleen ruptures.
-Despite her inexperience, Cam successfully performs the surgery.
+Zach begins to bleed out; Cam, with Will's assistance, begins to perform surgery on Zach.

+Despite her inexperience and a ruptured spleen, Cam successfully performs the surgery.
 Cam tries to convince Will to stop Danny, to no avail.
 Monroe, unaware of the surgery's success, moves forward with the operation and prepares to snipe Will and Danny without negotiating for Cam's life.
 Clark calls Cam and tells her to get down.

 Cam, wanting to save Zach's life, alerts Will and Danny about the snipers.
-Danny, having had enough of Cam, decides to shoot her, but Will intervenes, causing the brothers to scuffle.
-They reconcile and listen to music together ("Sailing" by Christopher Cross) to ease the tension.
+Danny, having had enough of her, decides to shoot her, but Will intervenes, causing the brothers to fight about their predicament.
+They later partially reconcile and listen to music together to ease the tension.